Dr. Matthew Green

-District initiatives in the 2017-18 school year include Response to Intervention (RtI) and Positive Behavioral Interventions and Supports (PBIS).
+District initiatives include Response to Intervention (RtI) and Positive Behavioral Interventions and Supports (PBIS).
 Both are multi-tiered approaches to addressing the academic (RtI) or behavioral (PBIS) needs of students.
 Struggling students are increasingly provided with more intensive interventions if less intensive ones prove to be insufficient.
 Regular education teachers, interventionists, and special education teachers provide a wide array of services to meet student needs in the areas of reading, math, and language arts.

 Teams of educators from Black Earth and Mazomanie Elementary Schools have been trained in Positive Behavioral Interventions and Supports (PBIS).
 This is a positive, proactive approach to dealing with student behavior.
 As part of this approach, students are taught a clear set of behavioral expectations just like an academic subject.
 The expectations are modeled for the students and practiced at the beginning of each school year.
 Throughout the year, students receive feedback and positive reinforcement for displaying the expected behaviors.
 Data is collected and analyzed to guide decisions about which behaviors need to be re-taught and to identify students who might need more intensive instruction.

 Student Services/Special Education Resources